omerbsezer/Fast-Kubernetes/README.md

 ### Volume <a name="volume"></a>
 - Ephemeral volume (Temporary volume): Multiple containers reach ephemeral volume in the pod.
 When the pod is deleted/killed, volume is also deleted.
 But when container is restarted, volume is still available because pod still runs.
 - There are 2 types of ephemeral volumes:
-    - Emptydir: At the beginning of time,  empty directory is created randomly in the cluster.
-Multiple containers in the pod can reach this volume (read/write)
-    - Hostpath: It provides that the directory/file on the node
+    - Emptydir
+    - Hostpath
         - Directory
         - DirectoryOrCreate
         - FileOrCreate

 #### Emptydir Volume
+- Emptydir (empty directory on the node) is created on which node the pod is created on and it is mounted on the container using "volumeMounts".
+Multiple containers in the pod can reach this volume (read/write).
+- Emptydir volume is dependent of Pod Lifecycle.
+If the pod is deleted, emptydir is also deleted.
 ```
 spec:
   containers: